-Single-stream recycling bins are located throughout the campus and are designated as blue or green or have the sticker identifying them.
-Blue or Green bins are for paper, glass, cans, plastic, and flattened cardboard.
-Recyclable paper items include binders, legal pads, folders, newspapers, posters, fliers, receipts (which can include staples, binders, or spiral ring binders).
+Single-stream recycling bins are located throughout campus, and are designated as blue or green or have an identifying sticker.
+Blue and green bins are for paper, glass, cans, plastic, and flattened cardboard.
+Recyclable paper items include binders, legal pads, folders, newspapers, posters, fliers and receipts (which can include staples, binders or spiral ring binders).
 Neither plastic bags or pizza boxes can be recycled.
 DO NOT put trash in the blue and green bins.
 Once the recycling bin contains any mixed trash, it can no longer be recycled.

-Batteries and Ink/Toner Cartridges:
+Batteries and Ink/Toner Cartridges

 OIT continually evaluates existing technology to determine its useful life.
 Each year, OIT provides departments with an analysis of their current tech inventory and recommended replacement cycles.
 OIT maintains and updates equipment until the end of its useful life.

 An estimated 20% of campus technology is retired each year.
 Still-functioning computers too old to be useful on campus are donated to local school districts and/or nonprofit organizations.
 OIT partners with local recyclers, and these partners dispose of old technology and the associated hazardous chemicals in an environmentally-responsible manner.
 These partners are also accredited with industry certifications for the pickup and distribution of e-waste.
 They deliver IT Asset Disposition, Electronics Recycling, CRT Recycling and Certified Data Destruction for the university while following environmental practices and standards.

 Facilities works to reduce the university's energy consumption.
 Facilities purchases electricity from clean, renewable energy sources from Austin Energy and continually invests to maximize use of existing physical plant and building mechanical systems rather than using unnecessary resources to build new ones.